mmiranda222/.statsuite/content/using-dlm/upload-structure/_index.md

 ![dlm-upload-structure-2-BeforeUpload](/dotstatsuite-documentation/images/dlm-upload-structure-2-BeforeUpload.png)

-After selecting the file and dataspace(s), cicking on the "Upload" button launches the data structure file upload and a contextual notification will appear at the bottom of the screen.
+After selecting the file and dataspace(s), clicking on the "Upload" button launches the data structure file upload and a contextual notification will appear at the bottom of the screen.

 ---